Anne's World: A New Century of Anne of Green Gables

 Holly Blackford, editor of 100 Years of Anne with an 'e': The Centennial Study of Anne of Green Gables

 'The essays are paired and clustered for contrapuntal readings.
 But each stands on its own, providing twenty-first century readers of Anne of Green Gables - or indeed anyone interested in how classic texts might be read in the twenty-first century- with the opportunity to reflect and respond and renew their acquaintance with Anne and her world.'

 English Studies in Canada; vol 36:2-3:2010

 'Each essay is meticulously annotated, the biography is comprehensive, and Richard Cavell's "Afterword: Meditating Anne" is a thought provoking and fitting conclusion.'

 CANTEXT: The Newsletter of the BACS Literature Group; vol13:02:2011

 Author InformationIrene Gammel is a professor and Canada Research Chair in Modern Literature and Culture in the Department of English at Ryerson University.

 Benjamin Lefebvre, editor of The L.M.
 Montgomery Library, is director of L.M.
 Montgomery Online.
 His publications include an edition of Montgomery’s rediscovered final book, The Blythes Are Quoted, and the three-volume critical anthology The L.M.
 Montgomery Reader, which won the 2016 PROSE Award for Literature from the Association of American Publishers.
-He lives in Kitchener, Ontario.

 Subjects and Courses